 To get to the Eastern Cape in South Africa from the UK, you can't fly directly to Port Elizabeth Airport.
 So, in most itineraries, you'd take an overnight flight between London and Johannesburg, or London and Cape Town.
 From here, make a connecting flight to your chosen regional airport.

 An Eastern Cape safari is excellent if you have a family or are a first-time safari-goer, thanks to the malaria-free game reserves, diverse scenery and wildlife, and tailored activities like game drives.
-It's also a great ‘year-round’ safari destination, making wildlife viewing great regardless of the time of year.
+It's also a ‘year-round’ safari destination, making wildlife viewing great regardless of the time of year.

 Head of Rainbow